cu-esiil-edu/esiil-stars-student-webpages/index.md

 * Build a **webpage** using `GitHub pages`
 * Learn how to use `Markdown`

-For this first assignment, you're going to create a personal webpage using [GitHub pages](https://pages.github.com/).
+For this first assignment, you're going to create a personal webpage using <a href="https://pages.github.com/" target="_blank">GitHub pages</a>.
 You'll use this webpage to add some biographical information and a photo of yourself.
 Throughout this internship, you'll be updating your webpage with links to assignments (spring), team project progess (summer), and other work that you'll complete (throughout).

-You can read more about git and GitHub in our open **Earth Data Science** textbook, [here](earthdatascience.org/courses/intro-to-earth-data-science/git-github/).
+You can read more about `git` and `GitHub` in our open **Earth Data Science** textbook, <a href="earthdatascience.org/courses/intro-to-earth-data-science/git-github/" target="_blank">**here**</a>.

 Don't forget to link to your new personal website on your resume or CV!

 ### Step 0: Create a GitHub account
-Use [this link](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home) to create an account on GitHub if you don't already have one.
+Use [this link]<a href="https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home" target="_blank">this link</a> to create an account on GitHub if you don't already have one.
 Your username should be short but something you can easily identify with.

 ### Step 1: Create a new repository